gggliuye/cvx_learning/docs/PaperRead/SolvingTVviaADMM.rst

 **Process in two directions seperatly**:

+While using the vector form of the image will result in a very large model.

 This is mine implementation of TV denoise of image, by applying total variation operation in two directions separatly, we could realize the algorithm much faster.
 We could get a good result in a few steps, While we may converge much slower to the global optimal.